SqueakBot/SqueakBot/README.md

 ## Squeakbot

 ***[Explain your app, should be at least a paragraph.
 What does it do?
 Why should I use?
 Sell your product!]***
+Squeakbot is a helpful mock interviewer for the phase of your life when you are practicing common whiteboard questions in preparation for job interviews in the tech industry.
+It uses AI technology and a raspberry pi zero to listen to your request and output a question.
+When you ask it, "Give me a challenge," it will recieve your request through a microphone on a voice bonnet.
+Using a Node Server, it pulls a random question from a SQL database and reads it out loud to you through a speaker.

 Authors: Adrian Huebner, Julie Erlemeier, Alistair Blake, David Zheng, Avrey Brown